 Having bad credit affects more than just your credit score.
 Bad credit hinders your ability to obtain car loans, home loans, and even some employers run a credit check before hiring.
 In this day in age, a credit card is almost a necessity.
 Having a credit card gives you the ability to shop online, sell online with a Paypal account, pay bills online, and get through stores faster.
 Lack of credit and not having a credit card also limits the way you can shop.
-Without a credit card, you can forget bidding on Ebay or using buying
+Without a credit card, you can forget bidding on eBay or using buying

 A prepaid Visa or MasterCard is one way to have the benefits of a credit card while inhibiting your ability to overspend because all the money is already yours that you put on the card.
 You cannot go over the money on the card, and if you try to, you will simply be denied.
 Prepaid credit cards work the same way as regular credit cards, but they do not help you establish credit history as they are not reported to credit reporting agencies.

 Opening a bank account with direct deposit is another good way to get credit card offers.
 Sign up at a local bank and talk to the staff about opening a credit account.
 Having a relationship with a bank, they are more likely to work with you and give you a better interest rate and rewards.
 Many banks also offer secured credit cards with competitive rates.
-However, you may have to payback past overdraft fees to your bank first.
+However, you may have to pay back past overdraft fees to your bank first.

-Check Your Credit ScoreCheck your credit score often and follow up on anything that appears incorrect.
+Check your credit score often and follow up on anything that appears incorrect.
 It can be a hassle, but it is important because no one is going to take care of your money

 Pay On Time

 Always dispute an unjust charge, if you just forget about the bill it will never go away and the creditors will start calling.
-Any unpaid bills reported to a collection agency can negatively effect your credit score.
+Any unpaid bills reported to a collection agency can negatively affect your credit score.
 Stick with just the one credit card for a year, stay well below your limit, and your credit should be built up in about a year.
 Then you can apply for a second card, get a car loan, or even buy a house!
-Paying rent and making car payments in your name also effects your credit score.
+Paying rent and making car payments in your name also affects your credit score.
 Always keep up with your bills and don’t buy what you can’t afford.

 When you no longer are using a credit card, simply put it away or cut it up.
 Calling to cancel a credit card adversely affects your debt to credit ratio and ends up lowering your credit score.
-On the same note, carrying too high of a balance can negatively effect your score also.
+On the same note, carrying too high of a balance can negatively affect your score also.

 When used responsibly, credit cards are a convenient way to keep track of purchases.
 The rewards they offer can be valuable too, as long you aren’t canceling them out with interest you pay.